Sample Business Budget Template to Estimate Income and Expenses

 |TOTAL INCOME MINUS TOTAL EXPENSES|

-However, even if this is the case for your business, consider at least drafting a basic budget, like the one on this worksheet.
+However, even if this is the case, consider drafting a basic budget, like the one on this worksheet.
 Even the best-established business can run into problems with its supply chain, or face a sudden, unexpected expense like a substantial rent increase.

-Having a budget in place, even if it's a rudimentary one that you update only once per year, can still help you plan for those eventualities and ride them out when they happen.
-It also might reveal additional areas where you could shave costs to increase your profits.
-An Excel Spreadsheet can be used to create the budget.
+Having a budget in place, even if it's rudimentary and only updated once per year, allows you to plan for those eventualities and be more prepared when they happen.